cafejojo/schaapi/README.md

     --pattern_minimum_library_usage_count <arg>        The minimum number
                                                        of library usages
                                                        per method.
-    --test_generator_enable_output                     True if test
+    --test_generator_disable_output                    True if test
                                                        generator output
-                                                       should be shown.
+                                                       should be hidden.
     --test_generator_timeout <arg>                     The time limit for
                                                        the test generator.
 ```